Borough of Spelthorne: Parks, lakes and the River Thames

-The borough estimates it has 750 acres of parks, including, from Shepperton upstream, the Thames Path.
-Its sixteen main parks with recreational/sports facilities are supplemented by small greens and linear parks, such as by the River Thames.
+The borough council estimates it has 750 acres of parks, including, from Shepperton upstream, the Thames Path.
+Its sixteen main parks with recreational/sports facilities are supplemented by small greens and linear parks, such as those by the River Thames.
 The largest parks have woodland and flowering meadow.
 These support diverse and rare grasses, invertebrates and birds on a rich alluvial soil: Laleham Park and Sunbury Park.

-The final great reduction of private parks was that of the early 20th century, a sale of Laleham manor demesne by the Earls of Lucan.
-The Jockey Club as owner of Kempton Park Racecourse is successor to the domain of the lords of the manor of Kempton – about 40% is a large nature reserve or its internal two large ponds abutting the Kempton Park Reservoirs Site of Special Scientific Interest, on Thames flood meadow.
+The final great reduction of private parks was that of the early 20th century, a sale of Laleham manor demesne by the Earl of Lucan.
+The Jockey Club, as owner of Kempton Park Racecourse, is successor to the domain of the lords of the manor of Kempton – about 40% is a large nature reserve with its internal two large ponds abutting the Kempton Park Reservoirs Site of Special Scientific Interest, on Thames flood meadow.

-The borough has five reservoirs, covering more than 15% of land, which apart from their main use of ensuring a stable and energy-efficient drinking water supply to London are bird reserves and in the case of the Queen Mary Reservoir, a sailing training centre.
+The borough has five reservoirs, covering more than 15% of land, which apart from their main use of ensuring a stable and energy-efficient drinking water supply to London, are bird reserves and in the case of the Queen Mary Reservoir, a sailing training centre.
 A similar percentage of land is covered by other lakes, mostly former gravel pits no longer pumped out of water.
-The 10 km River Ash, Surrey starts and ends in the Borough.
+The 10 km River Ash, Surrey starts and ends in the borough.

 Of recognised high importance to nature is Staines Moor, which alongside Sheepwalk Lake and wetlands, Shepperton are the sites of special scientific interest (SSSI).